 Protocol Operational Message (in hexadecimal including bit and frame synchronisation bits) Self-Test Message (in hexadecimal including bit and frame synchronisation bits) GNSS Self Test Message (if applicable, in hexadecimal, including bit and frame synchronisation bits)

 Location "A" 1 Location "B" 1 Location "A"

 Standard Location: EPIRB with MMSI

 Standard Location: EPIRB with Serial Number

 Standard Location: ELT with 24-bit Address

 Standard Location: ELT with Serial Number

 Standard Location: ELT with Aircraft Operator Designator

 Standard Location: PLB with Serial Number

 Standard Location: Test

 National Location: EPIRB

 National Location: ELT

 National Location: PLB

 National Location: Test

 RLS Location: (ELT,EPIRB or PLB) 2

+RLS Location: Test

-1 Location "A" and location "B" must be separated by at least 500 meters for the Standard, National and RLS location protocols.
+1 Location "A" and location "B" must be separated by at least 500 meters for the Standard Location, National Location and RLS Location protocols.

-2 RLS protocols will be effective as of 1 November 2015.
-[By decision of the Cospas-Sarsat Council at its Fifty-fourth Session, this date has been changed to January 2017, as a target, subject to further review and consideration.]The use of RLS-enabled beacons will be regulated by national administrations..
+2 By decision of the Cospas-Sarsat Council at its Fifty-Seventh Session, RLS protocols will be effective as of [1 January 2018], as a target, subject to further review and consideration.
+The use of RLS-enabled beacons will be regulated by national administrations.